rahulrachh/notes/README.md

-# notes
+# Notes-App

-The home page of the item
+The home page view of the app
 ![image](https://user-images.githubusercontent.com/25946587/129823533-e9a13a77-3ab4-4805-af2f-314f360cbd14.png)

 The front page of the apps after adding items.